 I want to start by addressing some basic prevention strategies.
 These largely have to do with environmental risks because many issues can be mediated by careful environmental control - mold can be prevented, pest activity can be reduced, and chemical degradation can be slowed.
 Your building is the first line of defense for your collections.
-Maintenance of the building envelope should always be a priority.
-Addressing maintenance issues in a timely manner saves money and reduces risks of disasters as well as risks from mold and pests.
-At minimum, doing a walkthrough of your structure from basement to roof and identifying potential problem areas will help you identify short and long term goals for mitigation.
+Addressing maintenance issues quickly saves money and reduces risks of disasters as well as risks from mold and pests.
+A building walkthrough from basement to roof will help you identify problems and goals for mitigation.
 Inspect your roof and gutters and clean them regularly to forestall leaks.
 Take note of areas of past water infiltration.
 Keep an internal log of maintenance issues over time so that you can identify recurrent problems and more effectively advocate for repairs.

 Use the building walkthrough to do a thorough review of your collection storage areas.
 Look for dampness and stagnant air pockets.
 Take note of heating and cooling sources and air vents.
 Determine whether any collection materials are stored along outer walls or near windows.
-Consider what's above and adjacent to collections storage: bathrooms, water pipes, kitchens and the like can be sources of water infiltration.
+Also consider water sources above and adjacent to collections storage like bathrooms and water pipes.